Shipwright/daveas.github.io/_posts/2013-12-04-First-VC-meeting-But-more-importantly-doodling.markdown

 date: 2013-12-04
 category: archive
 tags:
-- startups
+- Startups
-- funding
+- Funding
-- pitching
+- Pitching
-- willowlist
+- Willowlist
 excerpt: "1.
 Is it disruptive?
 2. Is it scalable?
 3. Is it defensible?
 These are the three questions Scott warned me I would get.
 Lo and behold, I was exclusively asked these questions, in one way or another..."
 ---